16 A/B Tests You Must Try If You Want More Downloads

 It's a super easy test to run, and even though it's really simple, it can improve your downloads.

-2. Background Color - Solid vs. Pattern
+Spice Up the Background - Solid vs. Pattern

 Another easy test you can try for your background is to use a pattern instead of a solid color.